africanproofs/apregister/README.md

 African Proofs proposes an on-chain mechanism to enable Flare and Songbird participants to self manage data about themselves and their offerings.
 The mechanism involves a smart contract deployed on-chain, allowing participants to publish a pointer to a self hosted and standardised file containing information on the participant.
 This is intended for use by price providers and state connector validators.

-**This information would also be useful for devs implementing on the Flare and Songbird chains.**
+**This information would also be useful for devs implementing on the Flare and Songbird chains as they make decision on which endpoints would be best performers for their Dapps.**

-### Flare Participant Register Contract
+## Flare Participant Register Contract
 The contract is intended to facilitate a decentralised method to, in a permissionless manner; 1.)
 Notify other chain participants of the existence of chain infrastructure offerings, 2.)
 Allow for an exchange of meta information amongst and about chain providers and validators.

 **How it works.**